CarlosMendez1997Col/Model-and-forecasts-hydropower-resources-using-Python-and-ArcGIS/README.md

-# Models and forecasts in hidrological resources and energy
+# Models and forecasts in hidrological resources and energy using ArcGIS API for Python and Rstudio

 ## Description

-Modeling and forecasting in hydrological resources and energy using the `LSTM (long short-term memory)` and `ResCNN` neural networks in ArcGIS for Python and R.
+Modeling and forecasting in hydrological resources and energy using the `LSTM (long short-term memory)` and `ResCNN` neural networks, in ArcGIS API for Python and R.

 Each section is described below:

-* The first section shows the data and files used in the project
+* The first section, indicate how to create a Neural Network Auto Regression (NNAR) in R.
-* The second and third sections show the script for the LSTM and ResCNN neural networks in the python language
+* The second and third sections, explain how to create a `LSTM (long short-term memory)` and `ResCNN` neural networks in ArcGIS API for Python
-* The fourth section shows the NNAR neural network script for predicting future values in R.
+* The fourth section, share the Data, Time Series and Graphs used in this repository

 ## Prerequisites and libraries